 How matters regarding remuneration to senior executives are prepared and decided within the framework and directives resolved by the Annual General Meeting

-The Boards Remuneration Committee administrates and prepares questions regarding remuneration to the senior executives.
+The Board of Directors’ Remuneration Committee administrates and prepares questions regarding remuneration to the senior executives.

 Proposals regarding remunerations and other employment terms for the CEO are drawn by the Remuneration Committee, and shall be submitted to the Board of Directors for approval.
-The Board yearly evaluates the work of the CEO.
+The Board of Directors yearly evaluates the work of the CEO annually.

 Proposals regarding remunerations and employment terms for other senior executives than the CEO are drawn by the CEO based on frames and directives resolved by the Remuneration Committee, which monitors and evaluates the programs for variable remuneration in the company.
 The proposal shall thereafter be submitted to the Remuneration Committee for approval.

-The Board of Directors shall be entitled to deviate from these remuneration guidelines if it, in a special case, is required by special reasons, for example additional variable salary for certain performances.
-In such a case, the Board shall account for the reason of the deviation on the following Annual General Meeting.
+The Board of Directors shall be entitled to deviate from these remuneration guidelines if it, in a special case, is required by special reasons, for example additional variable remuneration for certain performances.
+In such a case, the Board of Directors shall account for the reason of the deviation on the following Annual General Meeting.

 - The repurchase of shares shall take place on the Nasdaq Stockholm in accordance with Nasdaq Stockholm's rules regarding purchase and sale of own shares.